Who We Are

 Our Peachtree team is outstanding!
 Teamwork is a theme in our company.
 As a boutique organization, we all work together.
 All of us meet to discuss every single event.
 We know your style, your taste, how you want your event to feel, what is most important to you.
 This is important to us!

 We have a friendly and knowledgeable sales staff at Peachtree with senior sales manager Michelle Lopoten and Fallyn Maleski providing booking information and giving all tours.
-Our sales coordinators Lindsay Keane, Samantha Irizzary and Kasey Kline assist with all event coordination.
+Our sales coordinators Lindsay Keane, Samantha Irizzary and Alexandra Knudsen assist with all event coordination.

 Our Director of Operations Casey Rose runs our facilities and all operations (with the help of Harry, Will and Dan) and as manager of our beverage program makes awesome signature cocktails.
-Anna Matheson hires/trains all of our party staff- captains, supervisors, bartenders, servers.
+Kristin Schoener hires/trains all of our party staff- captains, supervisors, bartenders, servers.

 And Karen Shensky handles the billing and accounting, keeping us squared away.